IMPROVE YOUR FRENCH PRONUNCIATION

 The English actress Gemma

-Tamara Drewe, Quantum of Solace, ...) came to DialoguE in order to
+Tamara Drewe, Quantum of Solace, Byzantium ...) came to DialoguE in

-businesspeople come to DialoguE to improve their French
+people come to DialoguE to improve their French pronunciation in

 complimented by the French themselves on their unusually fine